A model of persistent breaking of continuous symmetry: Discussion

 \section{Discussion}

-In this paper we constructed and studied a three-dimensional model that exhibits global continuous symmetry breaking at arbitrarily large temperatures.
+In this paper we constructed and studied a three-dimensional model comprised of two copies of the generalized free fields $\phi_{1,2}$ in the fundamental representation of $O(m)$ and $O(N-m)$ respectively.
+The bare dimensions are tuned such that quartic interactions are weakly relevant and consequently the model can be analyzed using conformal perturbation theory.
+One key property of our model is that it exhibits global continuous symmetry breaking at arbitrarily large temperatures.
 To our knowledge this is the first example of a UV complete unitary 3d model exhibiting persistent breaking of a continuous global symmetry.
 It bypasses the Coleman-Hohenberg-Mermin-Wagner no-go theorem \cite{Mermin:1966fe,Hohenberg:1967zz,Coleman:1973ci} by incorporating non-local interactions.\footnote{Placing a theory on a curved spacetime is another way to bypass the CHMW theorem.
 For instance, the O(N) model in AdS evades it \cite{Carmi:2018qzm}, but at high temperatures the symmetry is restored in this model.}